-To put this all in perspective: buying a sim card in Switzerland, one of worlds most expensive countries, will cost you $20, but it comes with $20 credit and 24 hours unlimited high speed internet is $3.
+To put this all in perspective: buying a sim card in Switzerland, one of worlds most expensive countries, will cost you $20, but it comes with $20 credit, 24 hours unlimited high speed internet costs $3 in Switzerland.
 That means for $21 you have 1 week UNLIMITED high speed internet when buying a local sim card in Swiss.

 Another global travel sim card is Telestial, a brand part of the OneSimCard company.